IPS-Eye-White

 When confronted with those who hold different views from us - from the nuclear arms race to speaking in tongues or the doctrine of eternal security - we're presented with a wonderful opportunity to check our motives.
 If our personal opinions hinder us from relating to a fellow Christian, then we're forced to conclude that our opinions are more important to us than fellowship with another brother or sister in Christ.
 [02]

-I would love to know which of the early apostles put wrong teachings into the area of "opinion" and let it go.
+If interpretation of Scriptural texts is a matter of opinion God has given us a useless book and we may as well chuck our Bibles into the trash.
+We also need to note that none of the early apostles put wrong teachings into the area of "opinion" and let it go.
 Much to the contrary, they fought tooth and nail to defend the truth.
 In Paul's sometimes stern, sometimes sad letter to the Galatians, he wrote

 But even if we, or an angel from heaven, should preach to you a gospel contrary to what we have preached to you, he is to be accursed!
 As we have said before, so I say again now, if any man is preaching to you a gospel contrary to what you received, he is to be accursed!
 (Galatians 1:8-9)